Welcome to web3: the future of the internet.

 Be on the lookout for immersive virtual experiences.

-To put it simply, the metaverse “is a virtual world where users can interact with one another through computer-generated personas called avatars.”
+Of course, there is also the metaverse, “a virtual world where users can interact with one another through computer-generated personas called avatars.”
 These worlds allow individuals to go to digital events and experience new things using virtual reality technologies, among other digital platforms.
+And while there has been interesting strategies implemented in the metaverse by B2C brands like Chipotle and Louis Vuitton, according to Forrester, we’re not likely to see a metaverse marketing boom for B2Bs in 2023.

 Related reading: 9 Best Practices for Hosting a Virtual Event in 2022